pgrant87/support-bundle/README.md

 ### Usage

-Clone this repo inside your airbyte directory and run `./support-bundle/generate_support_bundle.sh` to test the support bundle.
+Clone this repo inside your airbyte directory and run `./generate_support_bundle.sh` to test the support bundle.

 Options:

-`-h` / `--help` Print the manual page.
+`-h` / `--help` Print the help manual page.

+`-t` / `--ticket` Add a related ticket number to the archive name.

 `-x` / `--debug` Run in debug mode, this prints each line of the script before execution.